Please review Collins Library Food, Drink & Noise Policy. Here's a summary:

-There are three scanners located in the Learning Commons.
+There are two scanners located in the Learning Commons.

 There are usable ports in all the study carrels, study rooms, and tables in the Reading Room.
 Wireless internet access is available on all levels except the 4th floor (this is in the process of being upgraded to cover this floor).

 No. Copy Services (yellow house across the alley from Wheelock Student Center) can produce color prints and copies.
 Fees for color copies are $0.50 - $1.50 depending on number of copies, size and paper used.
 Contact Copy Services (firstname.lastname@example.org) for more information.

 The library does not have any printers able to make oversized prints, but you can print posters in several locations.
 Copy services at Puget Sound can help with prints that are 11"x17", 13"x19", 11"x40", or 3 ft. x 100 ft. max.
 If you need other sizes, local businesses like Tacoma Reprographics (now ARC), Graphic Services or FedEx Kinkos can provide oversize printing.

 DVDs can be viewed in the viewing stations at Technology Services on the lower level.

 Full text databases and electronic journals offer content in PDF and HTML.
 Simply follow your Kindle's instructions for the file type of your choice.

 Maps for the main floor, lower level, second, and third and fourth floors are available online, at the Circulation Desk and in all of the elevators.
 If you're looking for a book, use the maps to match the call number with the floor.
 For call numbers D-LZ, check out the second floor detail map.

 The instruction classroom is in room 118, next to the Learning Commons on the main floor.